KillrVideo/killrvideo-generator/README.md

 ```
 > npm run watch
 ```
 This will clean, do a build, and then watch and recompile source files on change.
+The main entrypoint for the app will be `/dist/index.js` after the build which you can start with or without a debugger attached.
+Source maps for the transpiled code are next to the output files in `/dist`.

 If using VS Code for development, the tasks checked into the repo under `/.vscode` should allow you to start the program with debugging using `F5`.

 ## Releasing